‘American Idol’s’ Top 10 Celebrates ‘Disney Night’ At Disneyland With Katy Perry

 Michelle Sussett — “Remember Me” from Coco

-Of course, American Idol’s three judges, Luke Bryan, Katy Perry and Lionel Richie will be on hand to give their collective two cents on whom they think the best singers of the night are.
+Of course, American Idol‘s three judges, Luke Bryan, Katy Perry, and Lionel Richie, will be on hand to give their collective two cents on who they think the best singers of the night are.
 In the end though, the magical evening will end with three contestants being eliminated.

 “Disney Night” is the first of three weeks of American Idol when the revamped show will allow viewers from all 50 states to vote for their favorite contestant in real time.
 The show will air from 8:00-10:01 p.m.
 EDT and 5:00-7:01 p.m.
 PDT.
 For the next three weeks, the Sunday broadcasts will also rebroadcast during the show’s normal time from 8:00-10:01 p.m.
 PDT.
-Viewers will be able to vote by text and via Americanidol.com/vote during the live time period.
+Viewers will be able to vote by text and via the American Idol website during the live time period.